- Cancer Information

-It can be confronting and confusing for the person to work out whether to keep having active treatment for the cancer.
+It can be confronting for the person to work out whether to keep having treatment for the cancer.
 This decision is theirs alone, but they are likely to discuss it with you.
 If you are the person’s substitute decision-maker, you may feel a heavy responsibility when making this decision for them.

 |Who can help||Palliative care team, cancer specialists, GP, social worker|

-You may find that symptoms such as pain become more complex to manage, especially as the person is likely to experience a number of symptoms at the same time.
+You may find that symptoms such as pain become more complex to manage, especially as the person is likely to experience several symptoms at the same time.
 Early medical attention can provide relief and make symptoms easier to manage.

 Setting up the home

-To make it easier and safer to care for someone at home, you may need to make some changes (e.g. handrails on steps and in the shower) or buy or rent equipment (e.g. shower and toilet chairs, bedpans, walker, harness for helping to lift the person, hospital bed).
+To make it easier and safer to care for someone at home, you may need to make some changes (e.g. handrails on steps and in the shower) or buy or rent equipment (e.g. shower chair, bedpans, walker, hoists to help lift the person, hospital bed).
 Talk to your health care team to see if there is any financial support you may be able to get for home modifications.

 Preparing food and drink

 It can be challenging to prepare food and drink for a person with advanced cancer, especially if they find it hard to swallow or have lost their appetite.
 Try not to force them to eat or drink.
 In the late stages, it is natural to have little appetite, but this can be distressing for carers.

 Providing personal care

 Coping with the extra workload

-You may find it difficult to manage the extra tasks, especially if you have other responsibilities such as a job or looking after children, or if you have your own health issues.
+You may find it difficult to manage extra tasks, especially if you have other responsibilities such as a job or looking after children, or if you have your own health issues.
 Talk with family and friends about ways they can help.